qmkimball/qmkimball/README.md

 ### Hi there 👋

+-I'm currently interning at Morgan Stanley where I've learned so much already.
--I'm currently expanding my knowlege in coding by doing tutorials, building side projects for fun, and networking through slack, linked-in and personal connections.
+-I've been expanding my knowlege in coding by doing tutorials, building side projects for fun, and networking through slack, linked-in and personal connections.
--I'm looking for an entry level or junior software development job so I can start gaining actual experience in the tech industry.
+-I'm looking for an entry level or junior software development position so I can continue my journey as a Software Developer.